 The COE and Nikolaus Harnoncourt

-Nikolaus Harnoncourt was a close and dedicated friend of the Chamber Orchestra of Europe for 30 years and the news of his death is immensely sad.
+Nikolaus Harnoncourt was a close and dedicated friend of the Chamber Orchestra of Europe for 30 years.
 For those of us fortunate enough to have known and worked with him over three decades, his impact both collectively and individually was revelatory and profound.
 He was a towering musical personality and a significant influence on all our lives.

 Nikolaus connected with our most fundamental understanding of what it is to be a musician and expressed his extraordinary understanding of repertoire and performance practice with strength, boundless energy and a force of character that took us to musical worlds that we did not imagine existed and which have changed our lives.